htutuncu/C-Programming-Algorithm/README.md

 the second pass the last two elements are correct, and so on.
 Thus, after each pass, the unsorted portion of the array contains one less element.
 Write and test a function that implements this sorting method.

+# deblank
+Write and test a function deblank that takes a string output and a string input argument and returns a copy of the input argument with all blanks removed.